SECTION RO4, DIRECTORATE OF SIGNALS

 In recognition of the importance of Section RO4, most personnel were given the rank of NCO.
 Initially four and then later five WAAAF officers oversaw the ninety airwomen serving in Section RO4.

 While based at Victoria Barracks and then Albert Park Barracks, they were exempted from morning parades.
-There was one occasion where they went on a route march around the outside of Albert Park Lake, now the site of the Melbourne Grand Prix.
+There was one occasion where they went on a route march around the outside of Albert Park Lake, now the site of the annual Melbourne Grand Prix.

 Many of the WAAAF personnel were involved in typing documents.
 As many as 20 to 30 typewriters ("tin plates" as they were called) were in one area.

-The room contained a number of large sacks, each containing thousands of wooden marbles ,each marble being stamped with a different number.
+The room contained a number of large sacks, each containing thousands of wooden marbles, each marble being stamped with a different number.
 The marbles were placed in wooden trays in rows.
 After the work with the trays was finished they were emptied into containers beside the typists.
 This was apparently a very noisy experience.

 The collating section used a large table in the middle of a long room.
 The WAAAFs would walk around the table and take one sheet from each pile of a page of the particular cypher and then stack the completed set in criss-crossed heaps which were then checked to ensure that there were no missing pages.